Richard Burton: Childhood

 The Miners Arms in the village of Pontrhydyfen.
 Here is where Burton's mother worked before marriage and where Burton's father regularly drank.

 Burton was born Richard Walter Jenkins Jr. on 10 November 1925 in a house at 2 Dan-y-bont in Pontrhydyfen, Glamorgan, Wales.
 He was the twelfth of thirteen children born into the Welsh-speaking family of Richard Walter Jenkins Sr. (5 March 1876 – 25 March 1957), and Edith Maude Jenkins (née Thomas; 28 January 1883 – 31 October 1927).
 Jenkins Sr., called Daddy Ni by the family, was a coal miner, while his mother worked as a barmaid at a pub called the Miners Arms in the village where she met her husband.
 They married, without approval of her parents, at Neath Register Office on 24 December 1900.
-According to biographer Melvyn Bragg, Richard is quoted saying that Daddy Ni was a "twelve-pints-a-day man" who sometimes went off on drinking and gambling sprees for weeks, and that "he looked very much like me".
-Jenkins Sr. was badly burned in a mining explosion and his father Thomas relied on a wheelchair after a mining accident.
+Biographer Melvyn Bragg quoted Burton as saying that Daddy Ni was a "twelve-pints-a-day man" who sometimes went off on drinking and gambling sprees for weeks, and that "he looked very much like me".
+Jenkins Sr. was badly burned in a mining explosion.
+His father, Thomas Jenkins, also a miner, had also had a serious mining accident and had relied on a wheelchair.

-He remembered his mother to be "a very strong woman" and "a religious soul with fair hair and a beautiful face".
-Richard was barely two years old when his mother died on 31 October, six days after the birth of Graham, the family's thirteenth child.
-Edith's death was a result of postpartum infections; Richard believed it occurred because of "hygiene neglect".
+Burton described his mother as "a very strong woman" and "a religious soul with fair hair and a beautiful face".
+But he was not quite two years old when she died on 31 October 1927, six days after the birth of Graham Jenkins, the family's thirteenth child.
+Edith's death was a result of postpartum infections; Burton believed it had occurred because of "hygiene neglect".
 According to biographer Michael Munn, Edith "was fastidiously clean", but her exposure to the dust from the coal mines resulted in her death.
 Following Edith's death, Richard's elder sister Cecilia, whom he affectionately addressed as "Cis", and her husband Elfed James, also a miner, took him under their care until the age of seventeen.
 Richard lived with Cis, Elfed and their two daughters, Marian and Rhianon, in their three-bedroom terraced cottage on 73 Caradoc Street, Taibach, a suburban district in Port Talbot, which Bragg describes as "a tough steel town, English-speaking, grind and grime".